Working while studying

-Visitors are completely prohibited from working in the UK, either paid or unpaid.
-This includes Short-Term Students and General Visitors.
+Visitors and Short-term Students are completely prohibited from working in the UK, either paid or unpaid.

 Dependants’ permission to work

-A family member over 18 who is eligible for and has obtained a visa as your Tier 4 dependant will be able to work without an hours limit or be self employed in the UK.
+A family member over 18 who is eligible for and has obtained a visa as your Student visa dependant will be able to work without an hours limit or be self employed in the UK.
 Family members are not allowed to work as a doctor or dentist in training if their visa or BRP lists this restriction (subject to exceptions), or as a sportsperson/coach.

 Implications of working in breach of conditions

 It is a criminal offence to do any work for which you do not have permission under your visa, including working over the 20 hours per week when that limit applies, or doing prohibited types of work.
 As well as the possibility of conviction of a prison sentence of up to six months or an unlimited fine, a breach could lead to removal from the UK or refusal of future immigration applications and/or a time bar on returning to the UK.
 An employer who gives you work which breaches the conditions of your visa, or who does not properly check your right to work may be committing an offence.